 - Talk to other educators about the visit, and think about how the Museum can be used as a resource to enhance classroom learning.

 - Ask students to tell their parents about their trip to the Museum.
-Suggest they return to the Museum with their families and remind them that admission is "pay what you wish" on Sundays.
+Suggest they return to the Museum with their families and remind them that admission is "pay what you wish" on the first Sunday of every month.

 Museum Rules and Manners